-The course is taught through lectures, tutorials and demonstrations where appropriate.
+The course is taught through lectures.
+Group tutorials and demonstrations are employed where appropriate.

-In addition to the teaching methods outlined above, students will be supported in their learning and personal development by:

-- individual tutorials where necessary and practical - group tutorials where necessary and practical
+In addition to the teaching methods outlined above, students may be supported in their learning and personal development by: individual tutorials and practicals where necessary and appropriate.